kshitijcode/marketgurukulapp/README.md

 The default Django sqlite3  configured as the database for this project.

-Django follows the MVT template.
-The same has been used.
+Django follows the MVT pattern.
+The same has been used along with few services as well.

 **STEPS TO RUN THE PROJECT :**